Kilmore East railway station

-Kilmore East railway station is located on the North East line in Victoria, Australia.
-It serves the town of Kilmore East, and opened on 18 April 1872 as Kilmore.
-It was renamed Kilmore East on 1 October 1888.
+Kilmore East railway station is a regional railway station on the Tocumwal line.
+It serves the town of the same name, in Victoria, Australia.
+Kilmore East is a ground level part-time staffed station, featuring two side platforms.
+It opened on 18 April 1872.

+Initially opened as Kilmore, the station was given its current name of Kilmore East on 1 October 1888.

 The town of Kilmore is some distance to the west, at a much higher elevation, and was unable to be served directly by the main-line railway.